maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 Warning: maxDynamicStorageBuffersPerPipelineLayout artificially reduced from 500000 to 16 to fit dynamic offset allocation limit.
 ```

 It also said that a Dawn-based process had selected `AMD Radeon 780M Graphics (RADV PHOENIX)` with the Vulkan backend.
-[Dawn's current `Limits.cpp`](https://dawn.googlesource.com/dawn/+/refs/heads/main/src/dawn/native/Limits.cpp) emits those exact warnings when it clamps adapter limits to its internal maximum.
-The lines report an exposed WebGPU capability adjustment.
-Vulkan device loss produces different messages.
+[Dawn's current `Limits.cpp`](https://dawn.googlesource.com/dawn/+/refs/heads/main/src/dawn/native/Limits.cpp) emits those exact warnings when it clamps adapter limits to its internal maximum; the lines report an exposed WebGPU capability adjustment, while Vulkan device loss produces different messages.

-The timing settles this incident.
-They appeared at 11:39:37, about ten minutes after the new boot began.
-The failed boot ended before 11:29:35.
+The timing settles this incident: the warnings appeared at 11:39:37, about ten minutes after the new boot began, while the failed boot ended before 11:29:35.

 | Dawn capability warning | Kernel display failure |
 |---|---|